Anesthesia Options

 Anesthesia Options at COFS

-The doctors at Commonwealth Oral & Facial Surgery are committed to making your experience during surgery as comfortable as possible.
-We realize that having any surgery can be stressful.
+We at Commonwealth Oral & Facial Surgery are committed to making your experience during surgery as comfortable as possible.
 We offer several different options for anesthesia.
-You and your doctor will decide which option is best for you.
+After a comprehensive medical evaluation, you and your doctor will decide which option is best for you.

 Local Anesthetic

-Examples of common local anesthetics are: Lidocaine, Carbocaine, Septocaine, and Marcaine.
+Commonly referred to as “Novicaine.”
+Examples of local anesthetics we use are: Lidocaine, Carbocaine, Septocaine, and Marcaine.
 These are all types of numbing medications that are administered in the area where the surgery is to be performed.
-Local anesthesia is also used with other methods of anesthesia in our practice.
+Local anesthesia is always utilized regardless of what additional anesthetic is administered (i.e. nitrous oxide or IV sedation).

 Exparel

-Nitrous oxide (laughing gas) is a colorless gas with a slightly sweet odor that you breathe through a mask.
-The mask covers only your nose.
-When nitrous oxide is used with local anesthetic, it helps to relieve anxiety and reduces pain during the procedure.
-It is safe and effective.
+Nitrous oxide (commonly referred to as “laughing gas”) is a colorless gas with a slightly sweet odor that is mixed with oxygen and then inhaled through a nose mask.
+Nitrous oxide helps to relieve anxiety and can reduce pain during the procedure.
 Once the nitrous oxide is stopped the effects wear off quickly.

 Non-intravenous Sedation